Want the best odds online? Use a betting exchange (compare the top three here)

 I’ve always wondered how effective banner advertising is at sports events as no one I know ever notices them.
 It’s only because I’m in the business that I take note.

 Well, no it’s not.
-Bet Bright are based in Ireland, which is a breath of fresh air.
-Much better than one of those far flung countries where the rules don’t really apply.
+Bet Bright are based in Ireland with main offices are in Dublin, which is a breath of fresh air.
+Much better than one of those far-flung countries where the rules don’t really apply.
 It’s a new bookie, yes but it’s pukka (as they say).
-The executive chairman is Ricci Rich (no not that spoilt little git), the City face, who runs bank, horses, currency brokers and the main offices are in Dublin.
+The executive chairman is Ricci Rich (no not that spoilt little git), the City face, who used to run a bank (Barclays, you may have heard of them) and owns horses, currency brokers etc…

 Bet Bright caught my eye and as a new bookie I thought I’d take a quick look, have a little flutter and see what they had to offer.
 And indeed if it is in fact any different to any other fixed odds bookie out there…

-But my point is I’ll put £100 in to Bet Bright and see what happens.
+But anyway I’ll put £100 into Bet Bright and see what happens.

-So first of all how easy is it to open an account?
+So, first of all, how easy is it to open an account with BetBright?

 Pretty simple but there were a few issues.

 I always opt out of the casino bonus they offer.
 It was something like £300 match or 500% or some rubbish.
 Unless you are a matched betting professional don’t bother with it either.
-Al that happens with bonus promotions is that it makes withdrawals harder because you can’t take out bonus funds.
-They just really encourage your to bet more loosely, and therefore lose….
+All that happens with bonus promotions is that it makes withdrawals harder because you can’t take out bonus funds.
+They just really encourage you to bet more loosely and therefore lose….

 Good, but not great.

-I don’t usually play on the digital casino or slot games mainly because I don’t understand them and quite frankly don’t have the inclination to learn how to gamble on a cartoon character.
+I don’t usually play in the digital casino or slot games mainly because I don’t understand them and quite frankly don’t have the inclination to learn how to gamble on a cartoon character.